Highlights: UK's Sunak promises "whatever it takes" in COVID budget

-LONDON (Reuters) - British finance minister Rishi Sunak will promise on Wednesday to do “whatever it takes” to steer the economy through what he hopes will be the final months of COVID restrictions.
+LONDON (Reuters) - British finance minister Rishi Sunak promised on Wednesday to do “whatever it takes” to steer the economy through what he hopes will be the final months of COVID restrictions.

 FURLOUGH SCHEME EXTENSION

-Britain will extend its job-protecting furlough programme - due to cost an estimated 70 billion pounds in its first 13 months - by five more months until the end of September and expand support for the self-employed too.
+Britain will extend its job-protecting furlough programme - due to cost an estimated 70 billion pounds between its launch last spring and its previously scheduled end date in April - by five more months until the end of September and expand support for the self-employed too.

+“For employees, there will be no change to the terms – they will continue to receive 80% of their salary, for hours not worked, until the scheme ends.
+As businesses reopen, we’ll ask them to contribute alongside the taxpayer to the cost of paying their employees.
+Nothing will change until July, when we will ask for a small contribution of just 10% and 20% in August and September,” Sunak said.

 MORE GRANTS FOR PANDEMIC-HIT BUSINESSES

-Sunak will announce 5 billion pounds ($7 billion) of additional grants to help businesses hit hard by pandemic lockdowns.
+Sunak announced 5 billion pounds ($7 billion) of additional grants to help businesses hit hard by pandemic lockdowns.
 Shops, bars, clubs, hotels, restaurants, gyms and hair salons will be among nearly 700,000 companies eligible for new direct cash grants of up 18,000 pounds.

 NEW INFRASTRUCTURE BANK